nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - `list task -a` shows all tasks, including those marked as done.
 - `ls task` hides all done tasks.

-#### Editing tasks: `edit task`
+### Editing tasks: `edit task`

 Changes current parameters of selected task

-- Index must be a valid integer.
-Users may use the list tasks command to find the indexes of their tasks.
 - Order of optional parameters does not matter.
 - The new module code associated with task must exist in module list
-- New Deadlines must be in format: `YYYY-MM-DD`
 - Task count in module would change accordingly after editing a task to be associated with another module

 - Users can add priorities into their tasks which will be ordered by decreasing priority in the task list